 Search Engine Fundamentals

-- Search index: A digital collection of information about websites.
+- Search index: This is like a catalog of information about websites.

-- Search Engines are enhanced to be the most accurate and suited for users.
+- Search Engines are improved to be highly accurate and suitable for users.

-- Search Engines strive to deliver the most relevant results to users.
+- Search Engines aim to offer the most fitting results to users.

-- Paid results: Non-organic search results are paid advertisements.
-You can pay for placement here.
+- Paid results: Non-organic results are ads that you pay for to appear in these spots.

-The advertiser compensates the search engine with each click on a paid search result.
-This advertising model is known as pay-per-click (PPC).
-It underlines the importance of market share, as a larger user base leads to more ad clicks and, as a result, higher revenue.
+The advertiser pays the search engine for every click on a paid search result.
+This type of advertising model is called pay-per-click (PPC).
+This highlights how having a bigger user base is crucial because more users mean more clicks on ads, resulting in higher revenue.

 In May 2023, according to data from SimilarWeb, Google holds the highest global search engine market share at 90.80%.
 Yahoo follows with 3.21%, Bing with 3.04%, Naver with 0.46%, Yandex with 0.36%, and other search engines at 2.12%.